-Nicaraguan President seeks another term, this time with wife as VP
+Nicaraguan President wins fourth term, with wife as VP

 Story highlights

+- Critics accuse the couple of skirting laws while building a dynasty

-(CNN)Nicaraguan President Daniel Ortega is widely expected to win his fourth term in elections on Sunday -- this time with his wife as his running mate.
+(CNN)Nicaraguan President Daniel Ortega has clinched a fourth term in office with a landslide victory -- this time with his wife as his running mate.

+With more than 98% of the ballots from Sunday's election counted, Ortega had garnered 72.5% of the vote, state media said Monday.

 First lady Rosario Murillo has long been the country's unofficial co-president, effectively running the government, analysts of Nicaraguan politics say.